AI Use Cases/Healthcare

 • 30-50% reduction in administrative burden

 Health-system pilots through 2024 reported this range of clinician time savings from AI-augmented workflows.
 For a B2B marketing team, this benchmark calibrates the ROI conversation: when your messaging quantifies administrative burden reduction in terms a revenue cycle director or CMIO recognizes from their own operational reporting, procurement cycles compress.
 Generic efficiency claims do not move healthcare buyers; this range, cited to a named source, does.
+The stakes are personal on the other side of that campaign too: AMA research consistently names EHR administrative burden among the leading contributors to physician burnout, which is why messaging that acknowledges integration complexity and compliance overhead - rather than minimizing it - lands differently with a CMIO or clinical informatics lead than a standard efficiency pitch.

-Source: Deloitte 2024 Global Health Care Outlook
+Source: Deloitte 2024 Global Health Care Outlook; AMA physician burnout research

 • $1T potential annual value